 Now you can use any barbecue sauce that you and your family enjoy but I figured I had 8 hours to kill while the meat was cooking so I had an extra few minutes to make homemade barbecue sauce too.
 It’s a little bit sweet, it’s a little bit tangy, and it is all good!

-These enchiladas are super easy to make and add a new spin to a classic favorite dish.
+These Slow Cooker BBQ Beef Enchiladas are super easy to make and add a new spin to a classic favorite dish.
 I hope you give these a try and that you love them as much as I do.
 Is it even possible to have too many different enchilada recipes?

 Let me know what your favorite way to do enchiladas is, I can’t wait to hear all of the different ideas!